Coronary ischemia: Diagnosis

 If coronary ischemia is suspected, a series of tests will be undertaken for confirmation.
 The most common tests used are an electrocardiogram, an exercise stress test, and a coronary angiography.
-A medical history will be taken, including queries about past incidences of chest pain or shortness of breath.
+A variety of laboratory tests may be ordered.
+An important laboratory test to determine if myocardial damage has occurred is a cardiac troponin value.
+A medical history will be taken, including queries about past incidence of chest pain or shortness of breath.
 The duration and frequency of symptoms will be noted as will any measures taken to relieve the symptoms.

 Electrocardiogram

 A resting electrocardiogram (EKG) is an early step in the diagnostic process.
 An electrocardiogram (EKG) involves the use of electrodes that are placed on the arms, chest, and legs.

 These sensors detect any abnormal rhythms that the heart may be producing.
 This test is painless and it helps detect insufficient blood flow to the heart.

 An EKG can also detect damage that has been done in the past to the heart.
 This test can also detect any thickening in the walls of the left ventricles as well as any defects in the electrical impulses of the heart.

 It is quick and provides the Physician with the P/PR, Heart Rate, QRS, QT/QTcF, P/QRS/T, and axis results.